Getting tested for cancer-causing genetic mutations

 Although inherited cancers are somewhat rare, approximately 5 to 10 percent of breast, ovarian and colon cancers are caused by hereditary factors.
 Fortunately, recent medical advances make it possible to turn this knowledge of family history into preventive measures.

-This approach has a high-profile champion in actress/director Angelina Jolie Pitt, who in the past few years has chronicled her experiences with genetic testing and prophylactic surgery in opinion articles in the New York Times.
-Jolie disclosed in May of 2013 that she had undergone a preventive double mastectomy, and she wrote a second article published in March of this year discussing her decision to undergo surgical removal of her ovaries and fallopian tubes.
+This approach has a high-profile champion in actress/director Angelina Jolie Pitt, who has chronicled her experiences with genetic testing and prophylactic surgery in opinion articles in the New York Times.
+Jolie disclosed in May, 2013 that she had undergone a preventive double mastectomy.
+She wrote a second article published in March 2015 discussing her decision to undergo surgical removal of her ovaries and fallopian tubes.

 Jolie said she carries the BRCA1 gene, a genetic mutation that significantly increases a woman's risk of developing breast and ovarian cancer.
 Her own mother died of ovarian cancer at the age of 56, and Jolie's doctors estimated that she had an 87 percent risk of developing breast cancer and a 50 percent risk of developing ovarian cancer during her lifetime.
 Rather than take her chances, Jolie took action.

 "It is not easy to make these decisions,"she wrote in her second essay.
 "But it is possible to take control and tackle head-on any health issue.
 You can seek advice, learn about the options and make choices that are right for you.
 Knowledge is power."

 To help people with a strong family history determine their risk for developing cancer, the Rush Inherited Susceptibility to Cancer (RISC) Clinic and the Sandra Rosenberg Registry for Hereditary and Familial Colon Cancer offer genetic testing and counseling for certain inherited cancers.